IDEA-Research/MaskDINO/README.md

 <details close>
 <summary> <font size=8><strong>News</strong></font> </summary>

+[2023/4]: We release a strong open-set object detection and segmentation model [OpenSeeD](https://arxiv.org/pdf/2303.08131.pdf) that achieves the best results on open-set object segmentation tasks.
+Code and checkpoints are available [here](https://github.com/IDEA-Research/OpenSeeD).

 [2023/2] Mask DINO has been accepted to CVPR 2023!

 [2022/9] We release a toolbox [**detrex**](https://github.com/IDEA-Research/detrex) that provides state-of-the-art Transformer-based detection algorithms.
 It includes DINO **with better performance** and Mask DINO will also be released with detrex implementation.
 Welcome to use it! </br>